Deepali06-2003/Fraud-Detection-ML/README.md

 # Fraud-Detection-ML
 To develop a ML-based fraud detection system that can automatically identify whether a financial transaction is fraudulent or legitimate.

+The system analyzes transaction characteristics such as transaction amount, merchant information, location, card details, device, transaction time, distance from home and transaction velocity to determine the likelihood of fraud